dpse/tcli/docs/configuration.md

 ## ANSI Color and Format Macros

 A set of ANSI escape constants is provided for use in prompts and command output.
-They are referenced by name; the samples below show how each renders in a terminal.

 ### Foreground Colors